Global Selling: Amazon and Beyond

 The world economy has been changed by globalization, which has formed a network through which goods move freely across borders.
 Every year, the sector expands by leaps and bounds, becoming a significant contributor to the global economy.

 According to Statista, in 2020, over two billion people will have bought products or services online, with global e-commerce revenues exceeding 4.2 trillion dollars.
-The statistics also show that ecommerce revenues are projected to grow to 5.4 trillion US dollars in 2022.
-This estimated increase in the value of global eCommerce proves that the industry is here to stay.
+The statistics also show that ecommerce revenues are projected to grow to $5.4 trillion in 2022.
+This estimated increase in the value of global ecommerce proves that the industry is here to stay.

 Now, let’s say that you are already doing pretty well on Amazon (or online in general) – should you go global? what do you have to do to expand your business globally?
 Should you consider a multi-channel approach?
 Which international marketplaces should you expand to next?
 Or what cross-border marketplace strategies you should adopt?
 If you’re thinking of exploring the possibilities of cross-border eCommerce, read on!

 Global Selling Overview